-The legacy-keepers are happy to educate people about Tubman’s remarkable life.
-Carter leads visitors through part of the property Tubman owned for five decades, now held by the African Methodist Episcopal Zion Church and soon to become part of the National Park system.
-“We absolutely think she is one of the all-time great Americans,” Hill says.
+Reverend Paul Carter, who has led tours of Harriet Tubman’s longtime home in Auburn, New York, for more than 25 years, is often startled by how little people know of this enslaved woman turned Underground Railroad guide and Civil War spy.
+He and the property’s president and CEO, Karen Hill, are happy to educate people about Tubman’s remarkable life.
+Carter leads visitors through part of the property Tubman owned for five decades, which is now part of the national park system.
+“We absolutely think she is one of the all-time great Americans,” Hill told Mental Floss in 2016.
 Here are nine facts Carter and Hill share that tend to stun visitors.

-1. She wasn’t born Harriet Tubman—not even close.
-Her birth name was Araminta Ross, and her family called her Minty as a child.
+Not even close.
+Harriet Tubman’s birth name was Araminta Ross, and her family called her “Minty” as a child.
 She changed her name to Harriet, in honor of her mother, when she was a teenager.

-4. Though she had a reputation for being forceful—she was said to threaten people who balked along the route to freedom with a gun—Tubman was tiny, standing just under 5 feet.
+Though she had a reputation for being forceful—she was said to threaten people who balked along the route to freedom with a gun—Tubman was tiny, standing just under 5 feet.

-5. While she was gone conducting along the Underground Railroad, her husband, John Tubman, took another wife.
+While she was gone conducting along the Underground Railroad, her husband, John Tubman, took another wife.
 After he died, she also remarried.
 Her second husband, Nelson Davis, was much younger—at least 24 years—but he, too, predeceased her by many years.

 6. Tubman was the first woman to lead a U.S. military raid.

 Tubman was given $200 for three years as a cook, nurse, scout, and spy for the Union Army during the Civil War.
 Her service included leading a raid that freed 750 enslaved people in South Carolina—making her the first woman to lead an armed raid in enemy territory in the United States, according to Hill.

 7. Tubman got some help from powerful friends—like William Seward.